LinklayerAILab/docusaurus/website/docs/docs/startHere/FAQ&Glossary.md

 **Q3: Will my data be used for commercial purposes?**

-#### **A:** Your data sovereignty always belongs to you.
+**A:** Your data sovereignty always belongs to you.

 We will never sell your personal data.
 Only anonymized, aggregated data may be used to improve AI performance or produce macro insights.

 ## **2\.
 Trading Persona & AI Core**

-**Q4: What exactly is a Trading Persona?** A dynamic digital identity built through multi-dimensional analysis of your live trading data.
+**Q4: What exactly is a Trading Persona?**

+**A:**A dynamic digital identity built through multi-dimensional analysis of your live trading data.
 It includes:

 - Behavioral patterns
 - Strategy preferences